node-red/node-red.github.io/docs/hardware/raspberrypi.md

 #### Adding Autostart capability using SystemD

-The preferred way to autostart Node-RED on Pi is to use the built in systemd capability.
+The preferred way to autostart Node-RED is to use the built in systemd capability.
 The pre-installed version does this by using a `nodered.service` file and start and stop scripts.
 You may install these by running the following commands